Streets & Sidewalks

 The City has a Five Year Pavement Management Plan.
 Click on the link below to see the latest report.

 Funding & Taxes

 To maintain the overall condition of our City streets requires more money than the City receives from its share of gasoline taxes.
 Therefore, paving priorities need to be established to best utilize the available limited funding for the greatest long-term value.

 Ongoing Street Maintenance

 The City of Ventura Public Works Department maintains 700 lane miles of streets,13 miles of alleys, 2 million square feet of sidewalks, 350 miles of curbs and gutters, 18,000 road signs, and more than 1 million linear feet of street markings.
 Although streets are built to last for 20 - 40 years, they begin to deteriorate from the moment they are constructed.
 Streets with a lot of traffic, particularly heavy truck traffic, deteriorate more rapidly than streets in residential neighborhoods.

 Their primary tasks include:

-They use innovative processes for higher efficiency and have been praised nationally for the maintenance and care of their equipment.
+The City uses innovative processes for higher efficiency and has been praised nationally for the maintenance and care of their equipment.